yoochan-han/yoochan-Han/README.md

 ### About me 💬 :

-#### I'm 15 years old and learing JS, HTML, CSS, php now.
+#### I'm 15 years old and one of computer science students in high school.

-languages
+languages : Python, js, html, css, php